Interview with Anthony Zacchino: Vegan Ironman

 What are you strengths as a vegan athlete?

-Dedication might be my greatest asset in both sport and normal life.
-I have a very strong work ethic and this allows me to achieve the goals that I have set.
+Dedication might be my greatest asset in both sport and everyday life.
+I have a very strong work ethic and this allows me to achieve the goals that I set for myself.

 What is your biggest challenge?